-Tales From the Scale: Celebrating Two Years of Conscience Eating
+Tales From the Scale: Celebrating Two Years of Conscious Eating

 True story, last night we cracked open our first carton of the fancy stuff.

-I share because I care and also because I am celebrating my second year of being conscience of what goes in my mouth.
+I share because I care and also because I am celebrating my second year of being conscious of what goes in my mouth.

 The goal was to reach 170 and I didn't care how long it took me to get there.

 My entire life needed to change so after hitting the Central Washington State Fair and eating everything I could get my hands on, I cut it all off.
 I made the decision to accept professional help and cut my calorie count from 2,000-plus a day to about 1,200 a day.

 No working out, just focusing on hitting the calorie count and making note of how I got there.
 It was a slow process.
 Seriously, I lost anywhere from one pound to three a week, but it kept working and I kept going.

 I broke down and had a glass of milk a few weeks in, extra calories and I was trying to stay away from dairy for a bit.
 But I kept going.
 I enjoyed a s'more and even some bacon, not on my plan, but I kept going.